-After a device has received 510(k) clearance for a specific intended use, any modification to that device that could "significantly affect its safety or effectiveness," such as a significant change in the design, materials, method of manufacture or which results in "major change" to the intended use, will require a new 510(k) clearance or PMA (if the device as modified is not substantially equivalent to a legally marketed predicate device).
+After a device has received 510(k) clearance for a specific intended use, any modification to that device that could "significantly affect its safety or effectiveness," such as a significant change in the design, materials, method of manufacture or which results in "major change" to the intended use, will require a new 510(k)

+clearance or PMA (if the device as modified is not substantially equivalent to a legally marketed predicate device).
 The determination as to whether new authorization is needed is initially left to the manufacturer; however, the FDA may review this determination to evaluate the regulatory status of the modified product at any time and may require the manufacturer to cease marketing the modified device until 510(k) clearance or PMA is obtained.
 The manufacturer may also be subject to significant regulatory fines or penalties.

-The Aquadex FlexFlow system was granted FDA 510(k) clearance for commercial use on June 3, 2002.
-Additional 510(k) clearances have been received for the Aquadex FlexFlow system in subsequent years.
+The Aquadex FlexFlow® system was granted FDA 510(k) clearance for commercial use on June 3, 2002.
+Additional 510(k) clearances have been received for the Aquadex FlexFlow® system in subsequent years.
 In February 2020, we received 510(k) clearance of the Aquadex SmartFlow system to include pediatric patients who weigh 20kg or more.

 Clinical Trials.
 To obtain FDA approval to market certain devices, clinical trials may be required to support a PMA application.
-We previously were conducting clinical trials for the C-Pulse System that were halted.
 Clinical trials generally require submission of an application for an Investigational Device Exemption (IDE) to the FDA prior to commencing the trial.
 FDA approval of an IDE allows clinical testing to go forward, but does not bind the FDA to accept the results of the trial as sufficient to prove the product's safety and efficacy, even if the trial meets its intended success criteria.
-In the fourth quarter of 2019, we initiated a clinical evaluation of Daxor Corporation's BVA-100 and the Aquadex System, and if successful, we may initiate a co-marketing arrangement with Daxor in 2020.
-In the future, we also may sponsor or conduct additional clinical research related to the Aquadex System to enhance understanding of the product and its use.

-All clinical trials must be conducted in accordance with regulations and requirements collectively known as Good Clinical Practice.
+All clinical trials must be conducted in accordance with regulations and requirements collectively known as "Good Clinical Practices".
 Good Clinical Practices include the FDA's IDE regulations, which describe the conduct of clinical trials with medical devices.
 They also prohibit promotion, test marketing or commercialization of an investigational device and any representation that such a device is safe or effective for the purposes being investigated.
 Good Clinical Practices also include the FDA's regulations for institutional review board approval and for protection of human subjects (such as informed consent), as well as disclosure of financial interests by clinical investigators.
-Required records and reports are subject to inspection by the FDA.
+Required records and reports are subject to inspection by the FDA